Hackwel History, Family Crest & Coats of Arms

 Early History of the Hackwel family

 This web page shows only a small excerpt of our Hackwel research.
-Another 175 words (12 lines of text) covering the years 1273, 1574, 1655, 1771 and 1830 are included under the topic Early Hackwel History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1273, 1574, 1655, 1578, 1649, 1574, 1655, 1771 and 1830 are included under the topic Early Hackwel History in all our PDF Extended History products and printed products wherever possible.

 Hackwel Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hackwel has appeared include Hackwell, Hackwill, Hakewell, Hakewill and others.

 Early Notables of the Hackwel family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Hackwel Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hackwel family to the New World and Oceana
+Migration of the Hackwel family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hackwel arrived in North America very early: John Hackwell, who sailed to Boston Massachusetts in 1635 at the age of eighteen.